 - St. Paul.
 Minnesotans can join the Women’s March Minnesota group on January 21st for inspirational messages and music.
 This “Hear Our Voice” event will be held at 214 4th St E.

 Bonus.
 Don’t live near these places?
-Check out this Women’s March directory for more sister events.Tags: gender equality, mindful living, voting rights, women's march, womens rights
+Check out this Women’s March directory for more sister events.Tags: gender equality, mindfulness, voting rights, women's march, womens rights